 Once you’ve chosen a field, make sure to build up your portfolio to showcase your skills in these areas before you approach employers.

 2. Get a Degree

 Getting a degree tells potential employers that you have a background in the subject and a good understanding of its fundamental concepts.
 While you can get into marketing without a formal education, a degree gives you theoretical knowledge you may not be able to gain elsewhere.

 Additionally, getting a marketing degree is not too complicated or time-consuming.
 You can realistically complete a masters in digital marketing online, allowing you to work in your free time.
 Unlike traditional full-time and in-person educational formats, you don’t have to put your job on hold while pursuing an online degree.

 Once you have a degree, employers will often feel more confident in hiring you as you’ll have a greater familiarity with the tools than the self-taught applicants.
-You can also explore the different marketing specializations and get a better understanding of what works for you before applying for a job.
+You can also explore the different marketing entry-level jobs and specializations to get a better understanding of what works for you before applying for a job.